temitopetoluwalase/temitopetoluwalase/README.md

 - 👋 Hi, I’m @temitopetoluwalase
-- 👀 I’m interested in Developing Applications and Digital Products
+- 👀 I’m interested in making life easy via software solutions
 - 🌱 I’m proficient in HTML5, CSS, JS, TS, REACT, GATSBY, NEXT.
-- 💞️ I’m open to work on inspiring projects.
+- 💞️ I’m open for colloboration.
-- 📫 You can reach me on linkedin: https://www.linkedin.com/in/temitope-toluwalase/
+- 📫 You can reach me on linkedin: https://www.linkedin.com/in/temitope-toluwalase/ mail: temitopetoluwalase@gmail.com

 <!---
 temitopetoluwalase/temitopetoluwalase is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.